Reformation's Yael Aflalo Says

 At a time when fashion is in a state of flux, we're looking to the industry's next generation of influencers as a guiding light.
 This New York Fashion Week, Refinery29's Future of American Fashion series is highlighting the designers, brands, and retailers we're betting on big.
 The future starts here.

 As department stores continue to crumble, Reformation founder and CEO Yael Aflalo has some valuable advice: “The future of fashion is fast.”
-Of course, the 39-year-old entrepreneur follows this mantra first hand as she ships 52 deliveries a year of her insouciant printed dresses and cut-to-there bodysuits that are nearly always sold out and are worn by the likes of Sienna Miller and Emily Ratajkowski.
-“A typical fashion brand ships four times a year, there’s just no benefit to designing clothes 18 months in advance,” she says.
-“You only get to learn [about your customer] four times a year then, that’s not much learning.”
+Of course, the 39-year-old entrepreneur follows this mantra herself as she ships 52 deliveries a year of her insouciant printed dresses and cut-to-there, constantly sold-out bodysuits that are worn by the likes of Sienna Miller and Emily Ratajkowski.
+“A typical fashion brand ships four times a year; there’s just no benefit to designing clothes 18 months in advance,” she says.
+“You only get to learn [about your customer] four times a year, then — that’s not much learning.”

 Advertisement